Graphusion: A RAG Framework for Knowledge Graph Construction with a Global Perspective: TutorQA: A Scientific Knowledge Graph QA Benchmark

 \textit{Expert Evaluation} In Task 6, where open-ended answers are generated without gold-standard responses, we resort to expert evaluation for comparative analysis between baseline results and our model.
 Despite available LLM-centric metrics like G-Eval~\cite{Liu2023GEvalNE}, the specific evaluation needs of this task warrant distinct criteria, particularly examining the persuasive and scientifically sound elements of generated project proposals.
 Four evaluation criteria, rated on a 1-5 scale, are employed: \textit{Entity Relevancy}: the project's alignment with the query entities. \textit{Entity Coverage}: the extent to which the project encompasses the query entities. \textit{Project Convincity}: the persuasiveness and practical feasibility of the project. \textit{Scientific Factuality}: the scientific accuracy of the information within the project.

 \textbf{Experimental Results} Our analysis in Tab.~\ref{tab:tutorqa_combined} compares the results based on Graphusion and two baselines, including GPT-4o zero-shot (zs) and GPT-4o with RAG (RAG).
 Our method with the Graphusion constructed KG shows significant improvements across Tasks~1 to~6 over the baselines.
 Specifically, Task~6 is evaluated by two NLP experts, with a Kappa score of 0.67, which suggests substantial agreement.
 The results indicate that our pipeline exhibits a marginally superior performance, particularly in the expert evaluation of \textit{Convincity} and \textit{Factuality}.
 This suggests that our method might be better at generating content that is not only factually accurate but also presents it in a more persuasive way to the reader.
-Compared to the base RAG framework, the Graphusion-generated KGs lead to better performance, particularly in Task~4 and Task~5, where a global understanding is essential.
+Compared to the base RAG framework, the Graphusion-generated KGs lead to better performance, particularly in Task~4 and 5, where a global understanding is essential.
 This improvement highlights the critical role of our core fusion step in addressing complex QA.
-We include details on comparing with GraphRAG in the Appendix.

-\textbf{Case Study: } \textbf{Task 2 \& Task 3 (Entity counts)} As depicted in Fig ~\ref{fig:task2,3}, we evaluate the average number of entities created by GPT-4o zs and our Graphusion framework in the responses for Task~2 and Task~3, in which both tasks require the model to give a list of reasonable entities.
-The results show that without the enhancement of KG retrieved information, GPT-4o tends to mention more entities in the generated response (Task 2: 11.04, Task 3: 11.54), which might be irrelevant or broad.

 \textbf{Case Study: Task 6 (Expanded relevant entities in the answer) } To further understand how KGs could help in advanced educational scenarios, we present a case study on Task~6 in Tab.~\ref{tab:case_study}.
 The posed question incorporates five entities (highlighted in blue), with the task being to formulate a feasible project proposal.
 Although LLaMA offers a substantial project description, its content and relevance to the highlighted entities (marked in orange) are somewhat lacking.
 In contrast, GPT-4o not only references the queried entities but also provides detailed insights (highlighted in purple) on their potential utility within the project, such as the role of \texttt{neural question answering}.
 Lastly, with Graphusion constructed KG, the model provides a more comprehensive solution, elaborating on the entities and introducing additional ones (highlighted in lavender) that come from the recovered graph, like \texttt{dependency parsing} and \texttt{event extraction}, while initially addressing the queried entities.